Cootamundra Energy Project

 Wireless string monitoring allows our team to remotely identify inefficiencies at a granular level, maintaining optimal levels of generation.

-Currently Cootamundra operates as a standard solar farm but with its battery-ready inverter, the project can accommodate a Battery Energy Storage System (BESS) in the future.
+Cootamundra previously operated as a standard solar farm but was built with a battery-ready inverter to accommodate a Battery Energy Storage System (BESS) in the future.
+This was installed in 2025, and Cootamundra Solar Farm was then renamed Cootamundra Energy Project.

-This will allow the site to be run as a solar farm when demand and prices are low, while simultaneously charging the batteries.
-The batteries can then be turned on and export energy back to the grid when demand and prices are high – typically in the morning or afternoon.
+The installation of the batteries allows the site to be run as a solar farm when demand and prices are low, while simultaneously charging the batteries.
+The batteries can then be turned on to export energy back to the grid when demand and prices are high – typically in the morning or afternoon.

 Parrots’ paradise